davidvdev/intro-to-bootstrap-lab/README.md

 	- style.css
 3. Be sure to link the `style.css` with `index.html`

-### Requirements
+### Options

+You have the following options to work on:

+##### Bootstrap Template
-Try replicating [this Bootstrap template](http://getbootstrap.com/examples/offcanvas/) in the `index.html` of this directory.
+- Replicating [this Bootstrap template](http://getbootstrap.com/examples/offcanvas/) in the `index.html` of this directory.
 Remember to include the three script/style links, and refer frequently back to the documentation!!

-You can work in pairs or groups for this lab.
+##### Startup Matchmaker

+- Replicating the Startup Matchmaker Site